Every Student Succeeds Act

 *TSA Graduation requirements exceed those of the Ohio Department of Education.

-The Toledo School for the Arts does not discriminate on the basis of race, color, national origin, sex or sexual orientation, gender or gender expression, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle inquiries regarding the non-discrimination policies:
+The Toledo School for the Arts does not discriminate on the basis of race, color, national origin, sex or sexual orientation, gender or gender expression, disability, or age in its programs and activities and provides equal access designated youth groups.
+The following person triages and intakes initial inquiries regarding the non-discrimination policies:

 Erica Leverette-Traoré, Human Resources and Diversity Manager